 Cerwyn led Gwenllian to the door and turned back to wink at Rhys.
 "Yes, exactly like that."

 He was neither old nor boring and Cerwyn really needed to learn his place.
 Rhys loved the boy, he really did, but he looked forward to the day he could turn to him and say 'I told you so'.
-However, it did not seem like that would happen any time soon.
-He didn't understand, and how could he?
+It didn't seem like that would happen any time soon.
+Cerwyn didn't understand, and how could he?
 Rhys was not like them, he had one passion to pursue in this small town, and that was the mask making.
-He couldn't get pissed out of his mind and chase after girls, because that was just not him.
-He could not get pissed at all, the loss of control could be potentially disastrous.
+He couldn't get pissed out of his mind and chase after girls, because, well, the gay thing.
+Cerwyn at least had the fortune to be an equal opportunity harlot.

 He cast a forlorn look at the near empty street.
 It was simple, calm, and straight.
 Also, sunny.
 All in all, it was everything he was not.
 He returned to his project but with a lot less enthusiasm than when he'd first started.
 Some days it did not pay to get out of bed.
-When the chime sounded he prepared himself for another confrontation with Gwenllian but he looked up into the strangest eyes he'd ever seen.
-They were mahogany and gold and honestly, a little scary.
+In the interest of self-flagellation, he decided to attack the paperwork instead, leaving his little experiment for another day.

 Both he and old Llelo nourished a passionate hate towards paperwork and that translated into haphazard piles and wobbly towers placed randomly on the desk, floor and cabinets of the office space.
 While organising the piles in 'to do' and 'to avoid', which was better than nothing, he came across a short letter addressed to him.
 It was from Seth Doyle, the manager of Les Enfants de la Lune, reminding him they would be back during the autumn months.
 He was instantly cheered, if there was anything that could lift his spirits it would be those somnambulistic lunatics.